RAHUL14KUMAR/SkillSet/README.md

 **1_Note create endpoints -> /note/**

-By passing Title and Content as a body, Note has been recorded in the database.
+By validating whether the title and content is passed or not. if **passing** Note has been recorded in the database by print all the details that logged in user have put in the **Note**.

 ///////////////////
 **2_GetAllNote endpoints -> /note**